Trustworthiness of VPNs

 So, if you can’t trust the VPN review sites, can you at least trust the VPN service company itself?
 After all, that’s what really matters: trusting the VPN to keep your internet usage (metadata) and transmitted/received information (data) private.

-Let’s again start with a few quotes from sources that I have come to respect:
+Let’s again start with a few quotes from sources that I have come to respect (to at least some degree):

 There are hundreds of VPN providers out there, and with growing concerns about online privacy—including ISPs potentially selling your browsing data to advertisers… — competition is fierce and often quite nasty… Because I’ve seen so many dubious and downright misleading claims out there, I caution you to be extremely circumspect when choosing a provider.

 (from Kissell, Joe.
-Take Control of Your Online Privacy, Third Edition.
-TidBITS Publishing Inc., 2017)
+Take Control of Your Online Privacy, Fourth Edition.
+TidBITS Publishing Inc., 2019)

 Unfortunately, I’ve found that many VPNs are misleading people with false marketing claims, sales gimmicks, and various scams.
 And because VPNs are often located in overseas jurisdictions, they will probably never be held accountable for dishonest marketing and/or outright fraud.